 We can't remember the Linux commands that we don't use regularly.
 Also, it is bit difficult to remember a long command with too many flags and arguments.
 Luckily, there are a few good tools exists to easily retrieve the commands that we rarely use.
 We have reviewed such kind of tools in the past.
 For instance, the Keep utility allows you to save the Linux commands and use them on demand.
 The Bashpast CLI tool will help to bookmark the Linux commands for easier repeated invocation.
 There is also another command line snippet manager named Pet to save the important, long and complex command snippets.
 All of the aforementioned tools can help anyone who struggles to remember the Linux commands.
 Today, I've learned a new trick to remember any lengthy Linux commands.
 In this method, we don't need to install any additional applications.
 All we have to do is just apply tags to Linux commands to easily retrieve them from history.

 The tag is nothing but a comment.
 The comment can be any word(s) that reminds you about a Linux command.
-After applying tags to the Linux commands, we don't even need to type the command.
+After applying tags to the Linux commands, we don't even need to type the actual command.
 Instead, we simply type the tag and easily retrieve the tagged commands from Bash history and run them immediately.
 Allow me to show you some examples.

 Let us take the following one-liner Linux command as an example.

 $ find . -size +10M -type f -print0 | xargs -0 ls -Ssh | sort -z

 For those wondering, the above command will find and list files bigger than 10 MB in the current directory and sort them by size.
 I admit that I couldn't remember this command.
 I guess some of you can't remember this command either.
 This is why we are going to apply a tag to such kind of commands.

 To apply a tag, just type the command and add the comment ( i.e. tag) at the end of the command as shown below.